Welcome to today's edition of the Rush 24-7 podcast.

 No, don't forget about me supposedly being the voice of the opposition and all that.

-And I know they need clicks on their website for ads, and my name gets clicks.
+And I know they need clicks on their website for ads and my name gets clicks.

-Look at the importance they place.
+But in the genuine substance, look at the importance they place.

 Now, as far as the Clinton staging things, you know, I have this phrase that I employ a lot using intelligence guided by experience.